 Lung Cancer Mutation Consortium Protocol

-3000 subjects will be enrolled for the entire study.
-To account for screen failed subjects with insufficient/inadequate tumor tissue, up to 3000 subjects may be enrolled nationwide to ensure analysis of 3000 cases.
-UT Southwestern plans to contribute 110 of these subjects over a two-year period.
+4000 subjects will be enrolled for the entire study.
+To account for screen failed subjects with insufficient/inadequate tumor tissue, up to 4000 subjects may be enrolled nationwide to ensure analysis of 4000 cases. uT Southwestern plans to contribute 110 of these subjects over a two-year period.
 Patients who were originally diagnosed with early stage disease who have since recurred will be eligible for participation.
 Tissue on these subjects may come from either their original resection or a biopsy documenting their most recent recurrence.
 This study does not involve treatment arms or randomization or use of any interventional or therapeutic medication or device.

-1. Subjects (> 18 years of age) who are undergoing further evaluation for the diagnosis or treatment of advanced adenocarcinoma of the lung.
+1. Subjects (> 18 years of age) who are undergoing further evaluation for the diagnosis or treatment of stage IV adenocarcinoma of the lung.

 2. Oral and written informed consent.

 3. Participants must have a Southwest Oncology Group (SWOG) performance status of 0-2.
-[Performance status is an assessment of a subject’s ability to perform the activities of daily living.
-If a performance status assessment is not already available from the patient’s medical record, an assessment of this status can be made by the physician or nurse practitioner at the time of informed consent.]
+[Performance status is an assessment of a subject[Single Quote]s ability to perform the activities of daily living.
+If a performance status assessment is not already available from the patient[Single Quote]s medical record, an assessment of this status can be made by the physician or nurse practitioner at the time of informed consent.]

 5. Spanish-speaking subjects will be eligible for participation.